Donovan Slabbert

 This decision took him to the University of Witwatersrand, where he joined the Wits Structured Light Laboratory that is led by Prof. Andrew Forbes.
 He submitted his Master’s thesis early 2022 titled: High-Dimensional Entanglement in the Spatial Basis, that contained a discussion on how entangled photon pairs could be experimentally generated and manipulated for use in application such as quantum key distribution.

 Wanting to return to a more computationally focused research topic, he decided to focus solely on quantum computing.
 He volunteered part-time at IBMQ Research South Africa, working on introductory quantum chemistry problems before finally deciding to commit to a full-time PhD in quantum machine learning under the supervision of Prof. Francesco Petruccione at Stellenbosch University.
 He is a passionate football fan and amateur field hockey player that also occasionally plays chess and squash.
-Donovan absolutely loves chocolate ice cream.
+Donovan absolutely loves ice cream.

 Quantinuum Quantum Computing Hackathon